Richard Butson: Early life and Antarctic

-Butson was born in Hankow, China of British parents on 24 October 1922.
+Butson was born in Hankou, China of British parents on 24 October 1922.
 He was educated in England at Leighton Park School and then at the University of Cambridge and University College Hospital, graduating MB, BChir in 1945.

 He served in the Home Guard and a Light Rescue Squad in London during the Blitz and as a Medical Officer with the Falkland Islands Dependencies Survey in the Antarctic from 1946 to 1948.
 During his year in Antarctica, the expedition found a route for dog teams over the 5,000-foot high mountains of the Grahamland Peninsula and surveyed the last thousand miles of the most inaccessible coastline of the world.

 For Bravery and Distinguished Service in Antarctica, Butson was awarded both the Albert Medal (later superseded by the George Cross) and the Polar Medal.

 Butson's citation for the Albert Medal reads:

 Butson's own description of events: